 • Psychiatric medications can cause sleep problems.
 Certain medications, such as antidepressants, can cause side effects that include insomnia, disturbed sleep or oversleeping.
 You may also have sleep problems after you have stopped taking psychiatric drugs.
 Some drugs may make physical causes of sleep problems worse – for example, benzodiazepines (a type of sleeping pill) can make existing sleep apnoea worse.

-While mental health problems can have an impact on our mental health, the opposite is also true.
+While mental health problems can have an impact on our physical health, the opposite is also true.
 If you’re not suffering from a mental health problem but have experienced severe sleep problems over a long period of time, this could negatively impact your mental health.

 Sleep problems can lead to any of the following scenarios: